occupationMeasurement/lorentz-center-workshop/brainstorming_session.md

 For tokenization one may consider the following (unclear what is best):

+- lemmatization
+- stemming
-- lemmatization,
+- hyphenation
-- stemming,
+- n-grams

 The usage of either lemmatization or stemming will also depend on the following ML/DL model that will be used.
 For example, pre-trained LLMs (e.g., BERT) are usually trained on large volumes of data with complete words.
 If inputs are stemmed/lemmatized, this type of model might not recognize such words to the same extent that it would recognize (and 'correctly' embed) full words on which it was trained.
 Therefore, one might consider not using these types of pre-processing strategies in such a scenario.
 However, in the case of usage with e.g., bag of words, one might benefit from increased standardization.
 This could possibly remove irrelevant 'noisy' words, limiting the vocabulary and therefore possibly improving generalization and subsequent model performance.
-- hyphenation
-- n-grams

 ### Special considerations for occupation data